contrueCT/Mira-Multi_Agent-AI-Companion/README.md

 ```

 ### Conversation Experience

+**Note**: The following described features represent the project's design goals, and actual runtime effects may not match the descriptions.

 After launching, Mira will proactively greet and start conversations.
 She will:
 - Remember your preferences and habits (if you mention liking coffee, she'll remember this detail)